MICDIR: Multi-scale Inverse-consistent Deformable Image Registration using UNetMSS with Self-Constructing Graph Latent: Introduction

-Image registration is the process where two given images are aligned to an identical geometrical coordinate system~\citep{boveiri_medical_2020}.
-This process has been widely used in satellite imagery, computer vision, military applications, etc. One of these fields is medical imaging~\citep{de_vos_deep_2018}.
-This has become a cornerstone for many other image processing tasks in the field of medicine.
 Medical image registration tasks can be divided into two categories: intramodal - registering images of the same modality (e.g. MRI-T1 or MRI-T2 or CT) of different subjects into a standard coordinate system, and intermodal - registering images of different modalities (e.g. MRI-T1 to MRI-T2, or MRI to CT) of the same subject.
 In image registration terminology, the image which will be registered or "moved" to the coordinate of a second image is known as the moving image (or source image), while the second image is known as the fixed image (or destination image).
 There are various ways to perform the image registration task.
 Traditional approaches focus on directly optimising pairs of images based on some criteria or function.
-More modern approaches include machine learning, deep learning based solutions that try to understand the problem as a whole rather than focusing on individual pairs of images.
+More modern approaches include machine learning and deep learning based solutions that try to understand the problem as a whole rather than focusing on individual pairs of images.
 Such approaches have far-reaching advantages, e.g. they can be very fast, and they can have the capability of accommodating a wide array of deformations.
-Furthermore, some of those solutions do not even require manually delineated training data, meaning that some of those algorithms are unsupervised in nature thus reducing the human effort and possibility of human errors in data preparation.
+Furthermore, some of those solutions do not even require manually delineated training data, meaning that some of those algorithms are unsupervised in nature, thus reducing the human effort and possibility of human errors in data preparation.